 Golfers who are playing on a course for the first time should find out what its difficulty level is and consult a USGA Handicap System chart.
 This will determine how many strokes they need to deduct from their scores at different levels of the game.

 How to get a handicap in golf?

-The easiest way to get a handicap in golf is by playing with friends and keeping track of the scores.
+The easiest way to get a handicap is by playing with friends and keeping track of the scores.
 The winner gets 12 points, second place 11 points, third place ten, fourth nine etcetera until all participants have had their score recorded.
 A player’s adjusted total must be 70 or less for his/her initial meeting to be a handicap.

 The process can be simplified by keeping a running total on your phone and adding points as you go.
 There are also apps that do this automatically because they know when someone wins or loses from their handicap score card; however, if there is no one to keep track of the game, it’s best to just keep a running total and compare scores.

 There are also various online calculators that will do the work for you in addition to giving you an estimation on how many handicap points you’ll need before meeting with friends again.
 Handicapping is not difficult but can be time consuming for those that are new to the game.

 When it comes to buying golf handicaps, the best way is through a donation system or by purchasing them from an online vendor.
 This can be more expensive but at least there’s no paperwork involved.
 The easiest course of action would be to donate $20-$30 per player for each event and then have all players sign up for this amount.
 This is a great way to offset the cost of hosting an event, plus it allows every player on your team to have their handicap for free!

 What is considered a good handicap in golf?